kensung-lab/SurVirus/README.md

 Python 2 and libraries NumPy (http://www.numpy.org/), PyFaidx (https://github.com/mdshw5/pyfaidx) and PySam (https://github.com/pysam-developers/pysam) are required.

-Recent versions of samtools, bedtools, bwa and sdust are required.
-The latest versions at the moment of writing are 1.10 for samtools, 2.29 for bedtools, 0.7.17 for bwa.
+Recent versions of samtools, bwa and sdust are required.
+The latest versions at the moment of writing are 1.10 for samtools, 0.7.17 for bwa.
 For sdust, we recommend the implementation at https://github.com/lh3/sdust

 ## Running